 - The teaching of age-appropriate and specific social skills

-- Inclusion of the Diverse Learners Team consisting of the School Counsellor, Learning Support Teachers, Student Wellbeing Teacher, Lead Learner of Learning and Teaching and Assistant Principals.
+- Inclusion of the Diverse Learners Team consisting of the School Counsellor, Diversity Teachers, Indigenous Liaison Officer, Leader of Engagement, Leader of Learning and Teaching, Leader of Diverse Learning and Assistant Principals.